How to prepare your job application and what to expect if you are asked to come in for an interview.

 For each requirement, describe or list specific examples of times or projects when you have used the required skills or knowledge, tell us what action you took and include any details of the outcome or feedback.

-Try not to be too wordy - but do provide some brief examples that show you meet that requirement.
+Do not to be too wordy - but do provide some brief examples that show you meet that requirement.
+Check the advert to see if there is a word or page limit, and do not exceed it.

 Selection for interview is based on your ability to show: